denten-books/plain-text/2-device.md

 > The book is a robot par excellence [@moreno_who_1953, 238].

-For Moreno, the inertia of past decisions embodied in extant mechanisms ultimately poses a threat for human survival.
+For Moreno, the inertia of past decisions embodied in extant mechanisms ultimately posed a threat for human survival.
 In this view, the real competition for survival happens not between persons, sects, races, or nations, but between humanity and its automatons.
 To compete with the robot humans must expand their capacity for creation.
-Creative spontaneity is the one advantage they have over the zootechnical animal.
+Creative spontaneity is the one advantage they have over what he called the zootechnical animal.
 The robot responds with repetition, leading to indolence.
-It eases the burden of creativity, weakening the capacity for poiesis.
+Forces of automatism ease the burden of creativity, diminishing the human capacity for poiesis.
 Moreno's therapy practice was therefore based on the principle of creative spontaneity training, or "psychodrama," aimed at the construction of communities that acknowledge and preserve a sense of personal agency.
 As far as I can tell from the records, the practice involved group improvisation and role-play, in what Moreno called the "techniques of freedom" [@moreno_who_1953, 8].

-Moreno's jarring parallelism between books and bombs reminds the reader that both constitute a species of autonomous agents, a problem long in the background of Western liberal thought.[^ln1-consensus] In a strange way, both print and weaponry represent the human volition displaced in time and space.
+Moreno's jarring parallelism between books and bombs reminds me that both constitute a species of autonomous agents, a problem long in the background of Western liberal thought.[^ln1-consensus] In a strange way, both print and weaponry represent the human volition displaced in time and space.
 The projectile acts at a distance; once launched, it will complete its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
 The book persists to mean in the absence of the author.
 Once decoupled, seemingly autonomous agents---books,